Alejogb1/job-board/blog-data/group-by-in-relational-algebra-syntax.md

 id: "group-by-in-relational-algebra-syntax"
 ---

-Okay so you want to understand the GROUP BY operation in relational algebra I get it been there done that lets dive right in
+ so you want to understand the GROUP BY operation in relational algebra I get it been there done that lets dive right in

 So you're asking about GROUP BY in relational algebra its fundamental stuff but often gets glossed over so lets break it down from the ground up think of it as a way to structure data before you perform some kind of aggregation we're essentially rearranging our data based on shared values in specified attributes

-Okay picture this I was tasked with this database once it was for a really old e-commerce site back in like 2008 and their product catalog was a mess We had a table called "Orders" it had columns like `orderID` `customerID` `productID` and `orderDate` it was a hot mess no real structure they wanted to see total orders per customer and back then I had like maybe a few years experience maybe I was a noob by today's standards but I remember pulling my hair out trying to get it right with like crazy nested SQL queries they looked like a spider on crack I kid you not it was pure pain
+ picture this I was tasked with this database once it was for a really old e-commerce site back in like 2008 and their product catalog was a mess We had a table called "Orders" it had columns like `orderID` `customerID` `productID` and `orderDate` it was a hot mess no real structure they wanted to see total orders per customer and back then I had like maybe a few years experience maybe I was a noob by today's standards but I remember pulling my hair out trying to get it right with like crazy nested SQL queries they looked like a spider on crack I kid you not it was pure pain

 Relational algebra is the conceptual foundation beneath the fancy SQL queries that’s how I actually got better at the whole thing after messing with all kinds of SQL stuff and thinking I was the master of it Turns out that SQL is a wrapper over something more fundamental and that’s what I eventually figured out by having these kinds of problems with huge messed up databases I was in a bad place lol So with relational algebra we are working with sets and operations on sets its all pure math basically which is cool